-W hen the veins around the testicle enlarges, it is referred to as a varicocele (basically a varicose vein in the area of the testicle).
+W hen the veins in the region of the testicle enlarges, it is referred to as a varicocele.

-It usually causes no symptoms and often does not require treatment.
+In other words, it is basically a varicose vein in the area of the testicle.
+Some varicoceles cause symptoms and require treatment.
 Large varicoceles can cause infertility in men but not all men with varicoceles are infertile.
 Varicoceles are most common in males aged 15 to 25 years.
 It is rare for an older man to develop a varicocele.

 A varicocele is the result of dysfunction of veins that carry blood from the scrotum to the heart.
 Normal veins have valves that prevent the backflow of blood towards the scrotum.
 In a patient with a varicocele, dysfunction of these valves leads to inadequate drainage of blood from the testicular veins.
 In very rare circumstances, the backflow of blood in the testicular veins may be as a result of a tumor in the abdomen compressing the veins.
 This rare type of varicocele (caused by tumor) is mostly seen in men older than 40 years.